shuzhi1996/shuzhi1996.github.io/_portfolio/portfolio-1.md

 ---

-## 1. Design for Hybrid Additive-Subtractive Manufacturing
+## 1. Design for Hybrid Manufacturing
 <div class="research-text2">
 <p>
 This research focuses on developing design methodologies tailored for hybrid manufacturing systems that integrate additive manufacturing and subtractive machining within a single process.We investigate topology optimization methods that consider process planning, tool accessibility, and manufacturing constraints, enabling the creation of complex, high-performance structures with minimized post-processing.Our approach bridges computational design and practical manufacturing, providing a pathway to industrial-grade, manufacturable designs.